 Finally, civil engineers must be able to work in teams and communicate effectively.
 Dr. Miller said the occupation has changed over the years to include “more public involvement in large projects.”
 Thus, civil engineers need to be able to work with and explain projects and designs to public officials, community leaders, and citizens.

-Typical entry level education for this occupation is a bachelor's degree, but those with a master's degree have a competitive advantage in this labor market.
-In Oregon, four schools offer bachelor degrees in civil engineering: Oregon State University, Portland State University, Oregon Institute of Technology, and University of Portland.
-Oregon State University and Portland State University also offer post-graduate degrees in civil engineering.
-Community colleges in the state also offer associate's degrees in fields like energy and resource management, engineering technology, and civil engineering to facilitate entry into this occupation.
+Typical entry-level education for this occupation is a bachelor’s degree, but those with a master's degree have a competitive advantage in this labor market.
+In Oregon, five schools offer bachelor’s degrees in civil engineering: Oregon State University, Portland State University, Oregon Institute of Technology, University of Portland, and George Fox University.
+The first three universities also offer post-graduate degrees in civil engineering.
+Oregon’s community colleges offer certificates and associate’s degrees in related fields like renewable energy technology, engineering technology, and civil engineering and surveying technology.
 Students often supplement their degrees with summer internships and jobs with civil engineering design firms or public agencies to gain experience in the field.

-Civil engineers must also pass an exam administered by the Oregon State Board of Examiners for Engineering and Land Surveying to register as a licensed professional engineer (visit http://www.oregon.gov/Osbeels/Pages/registration.aspx for more information).
+Civil engineers must also pass an exam administered by the Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS) to register as a licensed professional engineer (visit the OSBEELS website for more information).

 The Great Recession impacted employment opportunities for civil engineers as the construction industry was hit hard and funds decreased for public works projects.
 Now, post-recovery, employment opportunities for civil engineers have increased.
-According to the Oregon Employment Department's employment projections, the number of civil engineers is projected to grow by 19 percent from 2014 to 2024 with 220 projected annual openings.
-This occupation is expected to grow somewhat faster than the 14 percent average statewide.
-The majority (60%) of these openings are replacement openings to fill existing positions rather than new growth openings.
+According to the Oregon Employment Department's employment projections, the number of civil engineers is projected to grow by 16 percent from 2017 to 2027, with 399 projected annual openings.
+This occupation is expected to grow faster than the 12 percent average for all occupations statewide.
+The majority (83%) of these openings are replacement openings to fill existing positions rather than new growth openings.

 Regardless of the planning, design, and construction specifics of any particular project, civil engineers are problem solvers.
 They apply mathematic and scientific principles and work with key stakeholders to design, construct, and maintain buildings and infrastructure.
 Civil engineers analyze the larger societal and environmental issues of projects and can help prevent and mitigate environmental degradation.